oblaser/omw/contributing.md

 In development.
 May not be backwards compatible.

 ### Files
-Edit the version in the following files before releasing:
+The version must be consistent in the following files:
 - `build/dep_omw_globals.sh`
 - `build/dep_readme.txt`
 - `doc/Doxyfile`